 What are flower essences and how do they work?

-Flower essences are a form of vibrational medicine (similar to homeopathy), which might also be called metaphysical or spiritual medicine.
-Not to be confused with essential oils or herbal extracts which involve working with chemical constituents of the plant- with flower essences we are working with the vibrational qualities only.
+Flower essences are a form of vibrational medicine (similar to homeopathy).
+Not to be confused with essential oils or herbal extracts which involve working with the chemical constituents of the plant- with flower essences we are working with the vibrational qualities only.
 Each species of flower carries a unique vibration ― its own information signature.
 When the heart and mind are open, these vibrations can be perceived as archetypes of energy and meaning.

-Flowers speak the language of the heart and frequently pull me out of my linear thought processes and into the world of music, poetry, art, stories, dreams, and metaphorical perception.
+Flowers speak the language of the heart and frequently pull me out of my linear thought processes and into the world of music, of poetry, art, stories, dreams, and vision.
 It is in this world where the medicines do their work, where they begin to weave their consciousness into our own with the potential for catalyzing a flowering within our own heart-mind.

 Much of the effectiveness of these medicines have to do with your openness to receiving their wisdom (to being entrained), your readiness for change, your willingness and commitment to your own growth (which often means leaning into difficult or painful experiences), your awareness or sensitivity to your inner state, your ability to be honest with yourself and, if necessary, your dedication to applying certain practices that help the flowers affect changes (such as meditation, journaling, dreaming, prayer, movement, spending time in nature etc.)